Skip to content

 MCP Server

 Connect Claude, Cursor, and any other MCP-capable agent to your HostStack team.
-31 tools cover projects, services, deploys, databases, domains, env vars, cron, runtime and build logs, and the team activity audit.
+60 tools cover projects, services, deploys, environments, databases (incl. read-only SQL + HA cluster ops), volumes, domains and authoritative DNS records, env vars, cron, notification channels, alert events, runtime and build logs, and the team activity audit.

 Two ways to run it